Recruitment Frequently Asked Questions

 • Yes, sophomores, juniors and seniors can register and participate in Primary Recruitment.

 • You will reside in your designated housing for the school year.
 To ensure a smooth transition, contact your residence hall or housing complex to confirm your move-in date and make any necessary arrangements for early move-in, if required.
 Please note that early move-in may incur a prorated cost.
-If you are living in an on-campus residence hall, be sure to register for early move-in as soon as possible.

 • No, chapter houses are within walking distance of most student housing.
 No potential new member should be using a car or be escorted from one chapter facility to the next by anyone except the UPC recruitment team.